Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 connect_signal_selection_changed!(on_selection_changed, stack_model, stack)
 ```

-Where we provided the `Stack` instance to the selection models signal handler as the optional `data` argument, so that we can reference it from within the signal handler.
+Where we provided the `Stack` instance to the selection model's signal handler as the optional `data` argument, so that we can reference it from within the signal handler.

 While we can change the currently active page using `set_visible_child!`, our user cannot.
 To allow them to change the page of a `Stack`, we either need
 to provide another widget that modifies the stack, or we can use one of two pre-made widgets for this purpose: `StackSwitcher` and `StackSidebar`.

 ### StackSwitcher

-[`StackSwitcher`](@ref) presents the user with a row of buttons, each of which use the corresponding stack pages title:
+[`StackSwitcher`](@ref) presents the user with a row of buttons, each of which use the corresponding stack page's title:

 ![](../assets/stack_switcher.png)